phelim-h/encord-agents/docs/editor_agents/modal.md

-# Hosting Editor Agents with Modal

 [Modal][modal-docs] provides a serverless cloud for engineers and researchers who want to build compute-intensive applications without thinking about infrastructure.
-The cloud service is well suited for building and hosting editor agents.
+The cloud service is well suited for building and hosting Encord Editor Agents.
-On this page, we will show you end-to-end how to set up an editor agent via Modal.

-The example, will put a bitmask "ball" in the center of the current image in the label editor.
+This example places a bitmask "ball" in the center of an image in the Label Editor.

-However, you can look at the [Examples](./examples/index.md) to get more inspiration in terms of what you want your editor agent to do.
+!!! tip
+    See the Editor Agent [examples](./examples/index.md) for more sophisticated use cases.

 !!! info
-    Everything within the _FastAPI examples_ will be possible to do with Modal, as Modal is a wrapper around FastAPI.
+    Everything in the *FastAPI examples* can also be done using Modal, as Modal acts as a wrapper around FastAPI.

-While this page is not intended to explain everything that [Modal][modal-docs] does -- as it does a lot --, it should be self-contained and enough to get you to a working example.
+This page is not intended to explain everything that [Modal][modal-docs] can do -- as it does a lot --, but it does provide a working example.
-The page will follow these steps:

-1. Setting up authentication
-2. Inspect the Modal template
-3. Defining the agent logic
-4. Testing the agent
-5. Deploying the agent
+!!! tip

-👀 For a complete code example, please see [here]({{ config.repo_url }}/blob/main/docs/code_examples/modal/editor_add_bitmask.py).
+    For a complete code example, go [here]({{ config.repo_url }}/blob/main/docs/code_examples/modal/editor_add_bitmask.py).

-## Setting up authentication
+## STEP 1: Authentication

 You need to [authenticate](../authentication.md) with Encord first.
 Once you have a private ssh key (preferably corresponding to a service account), you should also ensure that you have [signed up for Modal](https://modal.com/signup).